nextgis/docs_toolbox/source/tools.rst

 Split into equal parts
 ----------------------

 Tool splits all objects of polygon layer into parts with equal area.
+Note: tool doesn't process multipolygons.

 Inputs: